Dear Aunt Vadge,

 Last night I ended up having sex with my not-yet-boyfriend.
 It was the first time we have romped together.
 Mind you, I am not a virgin, either, so what happened concerns me.

-He started fingering me, and I realized he got a little rough and went too hard.
+He started with his fingers in me, and I realized he went a little too hard.
 It did NOT feel good and I told him to stop.
 I went to the bathroom immediately and peed, and it burned!
 I noticed I was a little puffy as well, and then, to my surprise (well not really), I had bled a little bit.

 Now I am worried I cannot have normal sex, I am 23 years old and I get very nervous I will end up hurt somehow and sometimes just try and skip over having sex.